Wolverine (train): Higher-speed operation

 Amtrak owns the 97 mi stretch of the Wolverine's route from Porter, Indiana to Kalamazoo, Michigan and it is the longest segment of track owned by Amtrak outside of the Northeast Corridor.
 Starting in January 2002 Amtrak began track improvements to increase the allowed speed along this section of track.
 Amtrak trains currently travel at top speeds of 110 mph along this section of track.

 In December 2012, MDOT completed its purchase from Norfolk Southern of 135 mi of track between Kalamazoo and Dearborn.
-This will make it easier to maintain track and eventually upgrade it to 110 mph running by late 2017.
+This will make it easier to maintain track and eventually upgrade it to 110 mph running.
 As part of the purchase agreement, MDOT also agreed to double-track the line east of Ypsilanti.

-On May 25, 2021, the speed on section between Kalamazoo and Albion was increased to 110 MPH.
-In the future, the section between Albion and Dearborn will get the same speed upgrade.
-As of May 2021, there are currently no plans to upgrade the rest of the line.
+On May 25, 2021, the maximum speed on the 45 mi section between Kalamazoo and Albion was increased to 110 mph.
+The section between Albion and Jackson was expected to be upgraded to the higher speed limit during fiscal year 2022, followed by the Ypsilanti to Dearborn section in fiscal year 2023.
+The final MDOT-owned section between Jackson and Ypsilanti would be targeted for the higher speed limit in fiscal year 2024.
+On-time performance increased from under 35% in 2019 to nearly 70% in 2025.

 Proposed expansion

+In a June 2014 report prepared for MDOT, the number of round trips on the Wolverine line was projected to increase from 3 to 10 by the year 2035.
+By that time, the line was planned to have double-tracking for about 75% of the route.
+As of 2015, about 160 mi of the line was not double-tracked.

 In March 2016, Ypsilanti approved $2 million toward the construction of a train platform in the Depot Town area of the city along the Wolverine route.
 MDOT estimated that the stop would attract 9,000 annual riders.
 In June 2020 the city rescinded the $2 million after failing to receive a federal grant to move the project forward.
 The last train to serve Ypsilanti was the Twilight Limited in 1985.

 In August 2019, Amtrak proposed extending at least one round trip from Detroit to Toronto via the Windsor–Quebec City Corridor.
 The service would require track upgrades and the construction of a border processing facility.
 An intermediate Amtrak Thruway bus connection to Toronto was also raised.
+The extension is planned to begin service in 2027, pending customs approvals and track upgrades.